Enterprise Password Standard

-This standard applies to all information technology systems and processes at The University of Iowa that create, modify, or use information that is private/confidential or of significant institutional value.
+This standard applies to all information technology systems and processes at The University of Iowa that interact with Institutional Data (as defined in the Institutional Data Policy).
 All such systems will adhere to the minimum acceptable standards, as described below.

-Part 1: Minimum Password/Passphrase Standards (for all University accounts)
+Part 1: User Accounts Password Standard (for all University accounts)

 - User-initiated password changes must be supported.

-- Sharing of your individual account ("HawkID","HealthcareID") is prohibited.
+- Sharing of your user account ("HawkID","HealthcareID") password is prohibited.
 Passwords must be changed if they have been used, obtained, or suspected to be obtained, by anyone other than the account owner.

 - Passwords must be changed at least once annually (every 365 days).